khameelbm/microfiniteR/README.md

     The finite element models are based on the Timoshenko beam and Kirchhoff plate formulations within the framework of the modified couple stress theory.

 # Installation
-The package installation requires base R, the RStudio IDE and the devtools package.
+The package installation requires base R, [RStudio](https://www.rstudio.com/products/rstudio/) and the devtools package.

 #install.packages("devtools")